esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >
 >In this case, the placeholder is a redundant description that will be fine to disappear visually when the field is focused.

+>💡Tip
+>Automated tools don’t take issue with inputs that have placeholders, but it’s not the most accessible user experience!

 ## Useful resources